-Ms. Levenson’s robust pro bono practice includes civil rights/prisoner rights litigation in California and Louisiana, defense of unlawful detainer proceedings for indigent clients, and coordinating the office’s involvement in the federal pro se clinic for pro bono representation in the Central District of California.
+Andrea also maintains a robust pro bono practice, including civil rights/prisoner rights litigation in California and Louisiana, defense of unlawful detainer proceedings for indigent clients, and coordinating the office’s involvement in the federal pro se clinic for pro bono representation in the Central District of California.

-Ms. Levenson earned her J.D., magna cum laude, from the University of California, Irvine School of Law.
-In law school, she received Pro Bono Graduation High Honors for her more than 200 hours of pro bono service, where she represented clients in post-conviction relief matters.
-Ms. Levenson also represented a prisoner in a civil rights appeal before the Ninth Circuit, securing a complete reversal and remand of the District Court's order dismissing the civil rights action on every ground argued.
+Andrea earned her J.D., magna cum laude, from the University of California, Irvine School of Law.
+In law school, she received Pro Bono Graduation High Honors for her more than 200 hours of pro bono service representing clients in post-conviction relief matters.
+Andrea also represented a prisoner in a civil rights appeal before the U.S. Court of Appeals for the Ninth Circuit, securing a complete reversal and remand of the District Court's order dismissing the civil rights action on every ground argued.

 - "TCPA Compliance: Risks and Responsibilities," presentation to public and private clients, December 15, 2020.